 Why so terrible?
-Because reality is that our busy lives simply do not allow us to easefully get everything done.
-We let social media, our friends, our family and our own desires to run wild with influence, adding more and more to the list of ‘to do’s’ until it is simply impossible to do it all.
-That is, unless we go without sleep for the next two weeks!
+Because the reality is that our busy lives simply do not allow us to easefully get everything done.
+We let social media, our friends, our family, and our own desires to run wild with influence, adding more and more to the list of ‘to do’s’ until it is simply impossible to do it all.
+That is unless we go without sleep for the next two weeks!
 And that strategy is the very definition of stress!

 So instead, let’s choose the more realistic, and calmer truth: You can’t do it all.
 I suggest you write this down and put it on your mirror to remind yourself of the ‘truth’ every day.